ernestas/SICP-study/lessons_learned/3-Modularity_Objects_and_State.md

 **Event-driven simulation**, in which actions ("events") trigger further events that happen at a later time, which in turn trigger more events, and so so.

 _Nondirectionality_ of computation is the distinguishing feature of **constraint-based systems**.

+## 3.4 Concurrency: Time Is of the Essence

+For any events A and B, either A occurs _before_ B, A and B are _simultaneous_, or A occurs _after_ B.

+**Serialization** implements the following idea: Processes will execute concurrently, but there will be certain collections of procedures that cannot be executed concurrently.

+**Mutual exclusion (Mutex)** refers to the problem of ensuring that no two processes or threads can be accessing a shared resource, such as shared memory.

+A **semaphore** (of size n) is a generalization of a mutex.
+Like a mutex, a semaphore supports acquire and release operations, but it is more general in that up to n processes can acquire it concurrently.
+Additional processes that attempt to acquire the semaphore must wait for release operations.

+In many cases a _mutex_ has a concept of an **"owner"**: the process which locked the mutex is the only process allowed to unlock it.
+In contrast, _semaphores_ generally do not have this restriction.

+Semaphores which allow an arbitrary resource count are called **counting semaphores**, while semaphores which are restricted to the values 0 and 1(or locked/unlocked, unavailable/available) are called **binary semaphores** (same functionality that mutexes have).

+**Deadlock** avoidance by securing a shared resource with the lower id first.